I Royal Bavarian Corps

-The I Royal Bavarian Army Corps / I Bavarian AK (I. Königlich Bayerisches Armee-Korps) was a corps level command of the Royal Bavarian Army, part of the German Army, before and during World War I.
+The I Royal Bavarian Army Corps / I Bavarian AK (I. Königlich Bayerisches Armee-Korps) was a corps level command of the Royal Bavarian Army, part of the Imperial German Army, before and during World War I.

-As part of the 1868 army reform, the I Royal Bavarian Army Corps of the Bavarian Army was set up in 1869 in Munich as the Generalkommando (headquarters) for the southern part of the Kingdom.
+As part of the 1868 army reform, the I Royal Bavarian Army Corps of the Bavarian Army was set up in 1869 in Munich as the Generalkommando (headquarters) for the southern part of the kingdom.
 With the formation of the III Royal Bavarian Corps in 1900, it was made responsible for Swabia and most of Upper and Lower Bavaria.
 Like all Bavarian formations, it was assigned to the IV Army Inspectorate.
 This became the 6th Army at the start of the First World War.
 The Corps was disbanded at the end of the war along with the Kingdom of Bavaria.

 Franco-Prussian War

 The I Royal Bavarian Corps (along with the II Royal Bavarian Corps) participated in the Franco-Prussian War as part of the 3rd Army.

 It initially fought in the battles of Worth, Beaumont and Bazeilles, where it lost about 7,000 men, it also fought at the decisive battle of Sedan.
 After Sedan, the Corps was responsible for the removal of prisoners and ensuring transport of the booty.
 Thereafter, it moved south of Paris to the Loire, to shield the army during the Siege of Paris.
 A newly formed French Corps gathered in the Orléans area, so the Corps was reinforced by the 17th Division, 22nd Division and two cavalry divisions.
 After the Battle of Artenay, Orléans was captured and the reinforcing divisions were removed so the Corps did not have them for the first battles against the Army of the Loire.
 As a result of the subsequent Battle of Coulmiers, Orléans was lost once again.

 In the period from October to late December 1870, the Corps was on service without interruption, particularly from the beginning of November in the battles of Villepion, Loigny, Orléans and Beaugency, usually against a numerically superior enemy.
 The losses in December alone amounted to 5,600 men.
 A planned return to the siege army at Paris had to be postponed several times because the Bavarians could not be spared.